Facebook Pixel Essential Tips for Editing Your Moon Photos in Lightroom

 There’s still a lot of work to do, but cropping already helped a great deal.

 The next step is to adjust the white balance.
-The reason I recommend doing this after you crop your moon photo is that it helps you focus on just the important part of the image.
-If you adjust the white balance before cropping, you might be focusing your edits on parts of the image that you discard after cropping.
+The reason I recommend doing this after you crop your moon photo is that cropping helps you focus on just the important part of the image.
+If you adjust the white balance before cropping, you might focus your edits on parts of the image that you discard after cropping.

 There’s no right or wrong way to adjust the white balance on a moon photo.
 It all depends on how you want the final image to look and what you want your viewers to feel when they see it.
-If you want a starting point, here are two options I recommend.
+If you’re not sure how to proceed and you’d like a good starting point for white balancing your moon photos, here are two options I recommend:

-2. Use the Eyedropper and click on the moon.
+2. Use the white balance eyedropper and click on the moon.

 moon editing tips white balance

-Another option is to combine the best of both worlds.
-Click the eyedropper tool on the moon, but then use the Brush tool to change the white balance of the moon.
-This will give you rich, deep blues for the sky but a yellow tint for the moon.
-However, this can be a little tricky.
-If not done right, you will see a weird color halo around the moon.
-So just make sure to use the Brush tool as precisely as possible.
+Another option is to combine multiple approaches.
+Click the eyedropper tool on the moon, then use a mask to change only the moon’s white balance.
+This will give you rich, deep blues in the sky but a yellow tint on the moon.

 moon editing tips

-You can use the Brush tool to change the white balance of the moon, but not the rest of the image if you choose.
+You can use a Lightroom masking tool to change the white balance of the moon while leaving the rest of the image unmodified.

-In this example, my shot is overexposed by about one stop.
-To fix it, I entered a -0.75 value in the Exposure slider in the Basic panel.
+In the example I’ve been displaying, my shot is overexposed by about one stop.
+To fix it, I’ll enter a -0.75 value in the Exposure slider in the Lightroom Basic panel.
 This darkens everything: the moon and the sky.
-If you want the sky to stay the same level of brightness but just adjust the moon, use the Highlights slider.
-Drag it left to lower the exposure of the brightest portions of your image – in this case, the moon.
+If you want the sky to stay the same level of brightness while only reducing the exposure on the moon, use the Highlights slider.
+Drag it left to lower the moon’s brightness while leaving the sky intact.

 moon editing tips

-Raise or lowering the exposure in Lightroom to get just the right appearance.
+Raise or lower the exposure in Lightroom to get just the right appearance.
+After reducing the exposure by 0.75, detail on the moon is much more visible!

-Adjusting the exposure isn’t one of the most mind-blowing moon editing tips, but it’s an essential step in the process of getting your final shot to look good.
+Adjusting the exposure isn’t one of the most mind-blowing moon editing tips, but it’s an essential step in getting your final shot to look good.

 When you take a picture of the moon, you have to contend with all sorts of variables that can lead to a soft or fuzzy appearance.
-From earth, we see the moon through miles of atmosphere, which often contains dust and other particles.
-Your lens might not be tack-sharp either, especially if you got your zoom lens as part of a camera kit.
-Lightroom can help fix these issues with a few simple sliders.
+We see the moon through miles of atmosphere, which often contains dust and other particles.
+Your lens might not be tack-sharp, either, especially if you’re using a zoom lens that came as part of a camera kit.

 moon editing tips

-Raising the texture slider makes the surface look clear and crisp.
-I used a value of +80 which is a bit extreme, but I wanted to illustrate the impact of the Texture slider.
+Raising the texture slider makes the moon’s surface look clear and crisp.
+I used a value of +80, but while it’s a bit extreme, I wanted to illustrate the impact of the Texture slider.

-The Sharpening slider is great for fine-tuning your image after adjusting the texture.
+The Sharpening slider also comes in handy, but for fine-tuning your image after adjusting the texture.
 However, I do not recommend using the Clarity slider.
-That will result in a false, unnatural look with moon shots and can show some unwanted noise in the sky as well.
+That will result in a false, unnatural look with moon shots and can reveal some unwanted noise in the sky, as well.

-• Use the Brush tool to reduce noise in the sky
+• Use a masking tool to reduce noise in the sky

 • Adjust the tone curve to have a very slight S-shape